I am running three developmental courses right now. Developmental courses and personal conversations are:

 The second story gives me the strength to be different and stay different, to know that I am different for a purpose.
 That I am not part of the crowd for a reason.

-little fawn/ugly duckling = unencumbered, free to be a soaring eagle, be alone, do alone and be well.
+little fawn/ugly duckling = unencumbered, free to be a soaring swan, be alone, do alone and be well.

-So here we are, I offer my services, and I get a smirk as an answer.
+So here we are, I offer my services to source, and I get a smirk for an answer.

-But I get energized by resistance, so I redoubled my efforts to do the work needed to bring about that Heaven on Earth phase of humanity.
+But I get energized by resistance.
+I redoubled my efforts to do the work needed to bring about that Heaven on Earth phase of humanity.

 Just an aside: when I participated in Landmark, I assisted a lot.
 Assisting is Landmark’s version of volunteering.
 In the years I did a lot of work as an assistant, among others I recruited, trained and ran a team of phoners that called graduates about the upcoming seminars.
 I needed to get a team of phoners for every night of the week, and a captain for the night, for a whole year commitment.